ilkilab/agorakube/README.md

 </a>
 </p>

-This project is aimed to provide the simplest way to install kubernetes on AMD-64 bare-metal, virtual & Cloud environments.
+This project aims to provide the simplest way to install Kubernetes on AMD-64 bare-metal, virtual & Cloud environments.
 Currently, Ubuntu 18.04 & 20.04,  Centos 7 and Debian 10  are supported, but several other operating systems will be available soon.

 Master branch is stable.

 ## Table of Contents

-This is a list of points that will be explained in this Readme file for the Agorakube project :
+The following items are explained in this Readme file for the Agorakube project :

 - [What is AGORAKUBE](#what-is-agorakube)
 - [How to install](#how-to-install)